 returns some

-automatic generated help according to your application’s configuration.
+automatic generated help according to the configuration of your application.
 This can of course be customized easily with

 the help of a powerful templating system as described in Customizing Application’s help docs.

-Hydra makes configuration by CLI, YAML and environment variables a bliss and the time of learning Hydra is well invested as your application’s codebase will be more flexible configurable, less complex and thus more robust.
+Hydra makes configuration by CLI, YAML and environment variables a bliss and the time for learning Hydra is well invested as your application’s codebase will be more flexible configurable, less complex and therefore more robust.

 Comments